steemit/wallet/docs/AI-driver/07-infra-config.md

 - Node runtime only (`instrumentation.ts` gates on `NEXT_RUNTIME === 'nodejs'`).
 No exporter
   endpoint → no init (fully dormant; `OTEL_SDK_DISABLED` honored).
-- Incoming-path ignore list covers the health probes only.
-High-volume paths (static chunks) are not filtered — if trace noise matters, extend `telemetry/ignore.ts` with measurements.
+- Incoming-path ignore list covers the health probes, `favicon.ico`, and the static prefixes `/_next/static` / `/_next/image` — in standalone mode the Node server itself serves those, so without the prefix filter a single page load emits 10-20 asset spans.
 - Self-exported spans are ignored to avoid loops.

 ## Analytics